 Answer: Yes.
 The parties to a contract may agree on a penalty or “liquidated damages” clause that may be enforced upon default, partial performance, or the suffering of damages with respect to a contract.

 However, according to Mexican law, whenever parties agree on a penalty clause, they waive the right to ask for damages that may otherwise become due under law.
 The law also provides that a penalty clause shall not exceed the value of the transaction.
 Otherwise, it may be reduced by a judge.

-Question: m ay the parties to a contract stipulate that controversies be resolved in a specific
+Question: May the parties to a contract stipulate that controversies be resolved in a specific jurisdiction or forum?

 Answer: Yes.
 Any jurisdiction may be agreed upon in the contract (i.e.; city or state).
 The parties must expressly consent to waive their right to file in the court that corresponds to their residence.
 They must clearly indicate the jurisdiction to which they submit, or the clause is voidable.
 In addition, the contract must specify whether jurisdiction is in federal or local courts.
 Parties may also agree to settle any dispute through arbitration conducted by an association of their choosing; in such circumstance, they must expressly waive jurisdiction by Mexican courts.

 Question: How should I support my claim for breach of contract?